fabiuslongo/pycaspar/README.md

 ---------------

-Entities involved in reasoning must be defined in the Smart Environment Interface (line 256 of caspar.py).
+Entities involved in reasoning must be defined in the Smart Environment Interface (smart_env_int.py).

 ### Speech-To-Text Interfaces

 ---------------

-SST Interfaces (for both hotwords and utterances) must be defined inside the Instances Sensors (lines 8 and 26 of sensors.py).
+STT Interfaces (for both hotwords and utterances) must be defined inside the Instances Sensors (sensors.py).

 ### Starting Phidias Shell